brainnetome/diffusionkit/source/userguide.rst

 Skull Stripping (Brain Extraction)
 ----------------------------------

 This module is to strip the brain skull and extract the brain tissue, including gray matter, white matter, cerebrospinal fluid (CSF) and cerebellum.
 It largely benefits the following processing and analysis, offering better registration/alignment results and reducing computational time by excluding non-brain tissue.
 Therefore, although this step is not compulsory, we strongly recommend enforcing it.
 This module is adapted from the FSL/BET functions (http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET) for its excellent efficacy and efficiency.

 .. code-block:: bash

- ccm@:bin$ ./bet2 -h
+ $ ./bet2 -h
  Part of FSL (build 504)
  BET (Brain Extraction Tool) v2.1 - FMRIB Analysis Group, Oxford
  Usage: